tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 because the aim in blockchain validation is not to compute every instance, but to prove that the current instance was correctly executed.

-[Figure&nbsp;3](#fig_rfrb) shows how instances of a recursive function are linked, and how each block in a blockchain is linked to the previous block via hash values.
+[Figure&nbsp;3](#fig_rfrb) shows how instances of a recursive function are linked, the same way each block in a blockchain is linked to the previous block via hash values.

 <p align="center"><a name="fig_rfrb"> </a><img src="sources/Recursive-funct-resembles-blockchain.png" width="600" /></p>